smasty/TwitterControl/readme.md

 	{control twitterFeed, tweetCount => 5, replies => false}

-Don't forget to embed the CSS style file along with the sprite image.
+Don't forget to embed the CSS style file along with the sprite image, and also the JavaScript file.
 You can find them in the 'client-side' directory.